top of page

 Interesting.

-Perhaps misplaced guilt is something that comes out of our childhood.
-Depending on the messages our parents inherently gave us about mistakes – we developed perfectionistic tendencies and therefore as adults we can expect to feel misplaced guilt more often.
+Could all this guilt be something that is linked to the way we were raised?
+Depending on the messages our parents inherently gave us about mistakes – we developed tendency to focus on our failures and perhaps underfocus on our strenghts and wins....as adults we can expect to feel guilt more often.

-Eckhart Tolle also confirms this by saying “your mind works according to its old conditioning.”
+Eckhart Tolle also says that “your mind works according to its old conditioning.”
 He suggests reconditioning your thoughts like this:

-“So when those thoughts come, recognize that these are not actual valid thoughts …if you can recognize the thoughts … then in the moment of recognition, they begin to lose their power over you.”
+“...when those thoughts come, recognize that these are not actual valid thoughts … then in the moment of recognition, they begin to lose their power over you.”
 Quote from his audio collection

-By noticing when you have a guilty thought – that it was just conditioning based of your parents response to you – not a REAL thought – gives us the ability to take that power back and rethink something else.
+By noticing when you have a guilty thought – it is conditioning based on your own thoughts and/or your parents response to your failures early on in life.
+But it's not necessarily real.
+That will give you the ability to take that thought back and rethink something else.

 There you have it.